How It Is Done continued...

 You will lie on

-an examining table and the skin over the biopsy site will be cleaned with a
+an examination table and your body will be positioned to allow the doctor to take the biopsy sample.
+The skin over the biopsy site will be cleaned with a

 special soap.
 The area is covered with a sterile sheet.
 A small cut will be